Since 1993

 BOLOD.

-In our guesthouse, you'll find 56 Book-Albums documenting all 629 trips we've arranged since 1993.
-We invite you to stay and travel with us to experience the true Mongolia.
+In our the Bolod Guesthouse which is on Booking.com, you'll find 73 chronological Albums documenting all 705 trips to nomadic Mongolia that we've arranged since 1993.
+We invite you to stay and travel with us to experience the authentic Mongolia.

-I grew up in a nomadic family in far-eastern Mongolia, experiencing both the joys and hardships of rural life.
-In my childhood, I spent a lot of time on horseback.
-Although I've lived in the city for a long time, I still feel like a person of the countryside.
+I grew up in a small village in far-eastern Mongolia, experiencing both the joys and hardships of rural life.
+In my childhood, I spent a lot of time on horseback too.
+Although I live in the city for a long time, I still feel like a person of rural Mongolia.

 Read our full story